Skip to content

-Reconcile Gift Cards in Your Daily POS Report
+How to Reconcile Gift Cards in Your Daily POS Report

 Gift Card Sales in Clover Reports

 Non-revenue sales are transactions where payment is taken in advance of delivering goods or services.
-At the time of sale, the Gift Card does not count toward net revenue.
+At the time of sale, the gift card does not count toward net revenue.

 VAT Treatment

-Instead, VAT is applied when the Gift Card is redeemed and used to purchase goods or services at a later date.
+VAT is not collected when the gift card is sold.
+Instead, VAT is applied when the gift card is redeemed and used to purchase goods or services at a later date.

 How It Appears in Reports